 Adam did not die in the 'day' he ate the forbidden fruit, so obviously 'day' means more than 24 hours.

 Some Christians dodge the clear meaning by saying that Adam died spiritually on that day.
-Even so, that just means the start of a long time of separation from God.
-With that kind of reasoning, we could then say that a 'day' just means the start of a long time of species multiplication.
+Even so, that just means the start of a long time of separation from God, a separation lasting more than 24 hours.
+Furthermore, how could Adam experience spiritual death if he never had spiritual life?
+See Bible study on 'spiritual death.'

 By any honest interpretation, it's clear that a 'day' (yō·wm) means more than 24 hours.